 #3.
 Flash Furniture Hercules Series — Best Big and Tall

 The Flash Furniture Hercules Series Big and Tall office chair is our favorite big and tall cross legged chair.
-It’s one of the best office chairs for cross legged sitting because of the size of the seat.
+It’s one of the best cross legged office chairs because of the size of the seat.
 For other big and tall office chairs, check out this list.

 Because this is a more conventional office chair, it has a full backrest, providing lumbar support when you aren’t using it to sit in your chair cross legged.